Integrate

 What Remaind does not do for you

-- It does not call your model or run your loop — you drive everything.
+- It does not run your agent loop — you drive the loop, while compact/run can call your configured model endpoint.

 - It does not decide event importance — you tag each event.